handsontable/handsontable/docs/next/guides/getting-started/binding-to-data.md

 ## Array of objects with column mapping

-Some people have nested objects.
-They can also be used at the data source with a little bit of column mapping.
-The mapping is done using the **columns** option.
+In a scenario where you have nested objects, you can use them as the data source by mapping the columns using the **columns** option.

 ::: example #example5
 ```js